Planning & Methods

 Natural reefs have a variety of formations and morphologies that create interstitial spaces, nooks, and crannies.
 These formations increase reef rugosity that reduces wave energy and promotes biological diversity by providing habitat to smaller species.
 The design and shape of structures should attempt to mimic natural reef formations.
 One way to achieve this naturally is to outplant coral fragments directly onto artificial structures.

-Below are several companies that create and sell or use artificial structures for coral restoration or coastal defense projects: ref
+Below are several companies that create and sell or use artificial substrates for coral restoration or coastal defense projects: ref

 - Reef Balls (pH-neutral concrete)